Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 Additional tests that may be done if the baby is very sick include:

-Treatment may also be needed to for the effects of herpes infection, such as shock or seizures.
+Treatment may also be needed for the effects of herpes infection, such as shock or seizures.
 Because these babies are very ill, treatment is often done in the hospital intensive care unit.

 As a result of the infection, they may have learning disabilities, and may need to be treated.